-Whether they’re roaring, rushing, or rippling over rocks, Wisconsin’s waterfalls offer the best of adventure in the great outdoors: fresh air, natural beauty, and the thrill of discovering something special off the beaten path, a hidden gem in the midst of a big, beautiful forest.
+Whether they’re roaring, rushing or rippling over rocks, Wisconsin’s waterfalls offer the best of adventure in the great outdoors.
+Breathe in the fresh air, immerse yourself in the natural beauty and enjoy the thrill of discovering something special off the beaten path, a hidden gem in the midst of a big, beautiful forest.

-Making your way to our state’s most spectacular waterfalls can be a day’s activity, so be sure to wear your hiking shoes, pack a picnic, and bring your camera to get that perfect shot of the falls.
-Ready to go?
-Here’s our top picks for waterfall watching in Wisconsin!
+Making your way to our state’s most spectacular waterfalls can be a day activity or weekend trip (or longer!) – so put on your hiking boots, pack a picnic and get ready to snap that perfect, Instagram-worthy shot of the falls.
+Ready to go waterfall chasing?
+Check out these top picks for waterfall watching in Wisconsin.

 Amnicon Falls State Park – South Range